+Down dead wood, inclusive of logging residue, are currently sampled on a subset of FIA plots.
+Ho wever, population estimation algorithms for these data are still in development.
 Down dead wood is defined as pieces of dead wood greater than 7.5 cm diameter, at transect intersection, that are not attached to live or standing dead trees.
 Down dead wood includes stumps and roots of harvested trees.
-Ratio estimates of down dead wood to live tree biomass were developed using FORCARB2 simulations and applied at the plot level (Smith et al. 2004).
+R atio estimates of down dead wood to live tree biomass were developed using FORCARB2 simulations and applied at the plot level (Smith et al. 2004).
 Estimates for down dead wood correspond to the region and forest type classifications described in Smith et al. (2003).
-A full set of ratios is provided in Table A-221.
+A full set of ratios is provided in .
 An additional component of down dead wood is a regional average estimate of logging residue based on Smith et al. (2006) applied at the plot level.
-These are based on a regional average C density at age zero and first order decay; initial densities and decay coefficients are provided in Table A-222.
+These are based on a regional average C density at age zero and first order decay; initial densities and decay coefficients are provided in Table A-225.
 These amounts are added to explicitly account for down dead wood following harvest.
 In practice, this modification resulted in minor changes to the estimates.
 Example calculations of the two components for down dead wood in 25-year-old aspen-birch forests in the Northeast are: